basiliscos/cpp-rotor/docs/Introduction.md

-In the real world scenarios, actors might be not so pure, i.e. they will interact with timers and other system events, however the interface for sending messages is still the same (i.e. loop-agnostic), which makes it quite a convenient way to send messages to actors running on *diffent loops*.
+In the real world scenarios, actors might be not so pure, i.e. they will interact with timers and other system events, however the interface for sending messages is still the same (i.e. loop-agnostic), which makes it quite a convenient way to send messages to actors running on *different loops*.

 ## pub-sub example